Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 Q. How was the courseware developed?

-The course was developed using Microsoft FrontPage and JavaScript for the web pages and assessment tools; Microsoft Office for the text notes and lecture presentations; Mathcad, Maple, Mathematica and Matlab for the simulations; Acrobat for making of the PDF files; Adobe Photoshop for editing images; Flash V for drawing sketches; Microsoft Publisher for advertisements.
+The course was developed using Microsoft FrontPage and JavaScript for the web pages, Studymate for assessment tools; Microsoft Office for the text notes and lecture presentations; MathCAD, Maple, MATHEMATICA and MATLAB for the worksheets; Acrobat Pro for making of the PDF files; Adobe Photoshop for editing images; Flash for drawing sketches; and Microsoft Publisher for advertisements.

 Back to Top